coderehan/Kotlin-Coroutines-Android-Interview-Preparation/03-Hard.md

 ### 26. `shareIn`

-Converts a cold `Flow` into a hot `SharedFlow`, for sharing events across multiple collectors.
+`shareIn` is the equivalent conversion for events rather than state — it turns a cold `Flow` into a hot `SharedFlow`, so multiple collectors can share one running upstream instead of each triggering their own separate execution.

 ```kotlin
 val sharedEvents = eventsFlow.shareIn(scope, SharingStarted.Eagerly, replay = 0)